ossf/wg-dei/YouTube_SOP.md

 - Add the recap to the YouTube video description.

 ### 5. Promote on Social Media
-- Share the published video on the DEI Working Group’s official social media accounts.
+- Share the published video on the BEAR Working Group’s official social media accounts.
 - Write a short post highlighting the session's main points and link to the video.
-- Use relevant hashtags for visibility (e.g., #OpenSource, #DEI, #Cybersecurity).
+- Use relevant hashtags for visibility (e.g., #OpenSource, #Diversity, #Belonging, #Empowerment, #Allyship, #Representation #Cybersecurity).

 ---